maruf009sultan/GhostMentor/README.md

 GhostMentor is for the **renegades**, the coders who **thrive in the dark**.
 Star ⭐ the repo, share with fellow shadow coders, and watch for updates.
 Got a killer idea?
-Open an issue or PR—only the bold survive.
+Open an issue or PR.

 ---